gabrielhomsi/lsh/README.md

-# lsh
+# LSH
-Identification of similar documents using Locality Sensitive Hashing
+Identification of similar documents using Locality Sensitive Hashing.

+Code is provided as a Jupyter notebook.